 - 48-hour courtesy copy.
 Once we have written the Forrester Wave report and Forrester's editing department has reviewed it, the Forrester Wave is ready to publish.
 Prior to publication, each participating vendor receives a copy so that they know what the final report will look like.
-This is a courtesy copy, allowing each participating vendor to know what we will publish — based on the data they already approved during the scorecard review phase.
+This is a courtesy preview copy, allowing each participating vendor to know what we will publish — based on the data they already approved during the scorecard review phase.
 Please note that this is not a period for further data reviews or additional input.
-If the scorecard has been reviewed and approved by the vendor in the scorecard review period, Forrester reserves the right to move forward with publication if disputes arise during the 48-hour review period.
+If the scorecard has been reviewed and approved by the vendor in the scorecard review period, Forrester reserves the right to move forward with publication even if disputes arise during the 48-hour review period.

 We recognize that there may be times during the scorecard review process or the overall process when a vendor may want to escalate their comments and feedback to a manager at Forrester.
 Vendors can escalate their concerns along the following path:

 - The Research Director (RD).
 If a disagreement between the analyst and the vendor arises during a Forrester Wave that cannot be resolved to the satisfaction of both parties, loop the role RD into the discussion.
 At Forrester, the RD is empowered to handle all possible Forrester Wave conflicts, so escalations should start and stop at this level.
-For discussions specific to the Forrester Wave research methodology, the internal Forrester Wave lead, Connie Moore, is also available to help clarify concrete research process disagreements, but the escalation path always starts with the RD who manages the analyst(s) involved in the Forrester Wave.
+For discussions specific to the Forrester Wave research methodology, the internal Forrester Wave methodology lead, Charles Coit, is also available to help clarify concrete research process disagreements, but the escalation path always starts with the RD who manages the analyst(s) involved in the Forrester Wave.